Banner

 • The ear thermometer is potentially easier and less invasive, but the rectal thermometer is more accurate.

-1. Use a conventional digital (never mercury) fever thermometer.
-An electronic thermometer with a flexible tip may be especially suitable for patients who are likely to struggle or squirm.
+1. Use a conventional digital thermometer (never mercury).
+An electronic thermometer with a flexible tip may be especially suitable for patients that are likely to struggle or squirm.

 2. Lubricate the thermometer tip with Vaseline or lubricant jelly.

-3. Place your cat on a good working surface such as floor, bed or chair.
+3. Place your cat on a good working surface such as the floor, a bed, or a chair.

 6. Gently lift your cat’s tail.
 The anus is the top hole, a puckered circle right below the tail base.
 The vagina or penis are located below the anus, in a slit or second hole.
 DO NOT mistake these for the anus.
 Serious injury could result.

 7. Gently insert the thermometer into the anus.
-Rotate it gently to ease it in.
+Rotate it gently and slowly to ease it in.

 8. Gradually guide the thermometer to a depth of approximately one inch (or one-half inch in a very small cat or kitten).